 Debra Jo Schleef, Professor of Sociology, earned a Ph.D.
 (1997) and an M.A.
 (1991) in sociology from Northwestern University, and a B.A.
 (1988) in sociology from Indiana University-Purdue University at Indianapolis, where she graduated summa cum laude.
-Her recent research focuses on the composition of the Hispanic community in the greater “New South,” including demographic trends, the impact of immigration on the area, and Latino efforts to adapt to their new home.
-Schleef is co-author, with H.B.
+Her recent research focuses on intentional communities, particularly the continuum of community that ranges from cooperative gardens and enterprises to income-sharing, egalitarian communes.
+Schleef is the author of Managing Elites: Professional Socialization in Law and Business School (2006), and the co-author, with H.B.
 Cavalcanti, of Latinos in Dixie: Class and Assimilation in Richmond, Virginia (2009).

 Debra Schleef in the News

 - Public Survey Seeks Feedback on Stafford County Homelessness (Insidenova.com)[...]
 The post Public Survey Seeks Feedback on Stafford County Homelessness (Insidenova.com) appeared first on EagleEye....
 Read more »

 - Schleef Wins Topher Bill Award for Faculty ServiceDebra Jo Schleef, professor of sociology, has been recognized with the J. Christopher Bill Outstanding Faculty Service Award for her contributions to the University as well as her involvement and leadership in the community.
 The award was presented at the University’s opening faculty meeting on Thursday, Aug.
 25. A member of...
 Read more »